dotnet/docs/docs/architecture/cloud-native/distributed-data.md

 Note in the previous figure how all of the application components consume a single relational database.

 There are many benefits to this approach.
 It's straightforward to query data spread across  multiple tables, and it's straightforward to implement [ACID transactions](https://docs.microsoft.com/windows/desktop/cossdk/acid-properties) that ensure data consistency.
-You always end up with *immediate consistency*: Either all your data updates or none of it updates.
+You always end up with *immediate consistency*: Either all your data updates or none of it does.

-Cloud native systems favor a data architecture where each microservice owns and encapsulates its own data shown in Figure 5-2.
+Cloud native systems favor a data architecture shown in Figure 5-2 in which each microservice owns and encapsulates its own data.

 ![Multiple databases across microservices](media/data-across-microservices.png)

 **Figure 5-2**.
 Multiple databases across microservices

-Note how in the previous figure each data store is encapsulated within a single microservice exposing its data to the outside world only from the microservice's public API.
+Note how in the previous figure each microservice owns and encapsulates it data store and only exposes data to the outside world from its public API.

-In this model, the data for each service is owned and managed by that service, enabling it to evolve independently without having to coordinate data schema changes with other services.
-Each service is free to implement the data store (relational database, document database, key-value store) type that best matches its needs shown in Figure 5-3.
-At runtime, each service can scale its data accordingly.
+This model enables each microservice to evolve independently without having to coordinate data schema changes with other microservices.
+Each microservice is free to implement the data store (relational database, document database, key-value store) type that best matches its needs.
+At runtime, each microservice can scale its data accordingly.
+This is shown in Figure 5-3

 ![Polyglot data persistence](media/polyglot-data-persistence.png)

 **Figure 5-3**.
 Polyglot data persistence

 Note how in the previous figure the product catalog and inventory microservices adopt relational databases, the ordering microservice, a NoSql document database and the shopping cart microservice, an external key-value store.
 While relational databases remain relevant for microservices with complex data, NoSQL databases have gained considerable popularity, providing adaptability, fast lookup, and high availability.
-Their schemaless nature move you away from an architecture of typed data classes and ORMs that make change expensive and time-consuming.
+Their schemaless nature allows developers to move away from an architecture of typed data classes and ORMs that make change expensive and time-consuming.

 >[!div class="step-by-step"]